Diana1113j/Portfolio/README.md

 # Portfolio
 This showcases some examples of codes I have made.

+Hangman.java code
-By clicking The Hangman.java code, you are able to view the Hangman game I shared to seniors while volunteering at the long term care home.
-This code contains multiple methods for different purposes with various error traps using while loops, and random words stored in arrays.
+      * I shared to seniors while volunteering at the long term care home.
+      * This code demonstrates
+             - multiple methods with different purposes
+             - various error traps using while loops
+             - random words separated by categories stored in multiple arrays